-The well-being and lives of patients are in the hands of medical professionals every day.
+Medical errors and misdiagnosis are a major part of medical malpractice that affect the well-being and lives of patients every day.
 That’s why it’s crucial that medical professionals take all the necessary steps to diagnose cancer and other serious illnesses in a timely manner.

 The reasons for misdiagnosis and failure to diagnose are many, from failure (or delay) in reporting or acting on questionable diagnostic test results to incorrectly interpreting diagnostic test results.
 Sometimes the wrong diagnostic test is administered, and other times there are errors in prescribed medications and surgical errors.